 Children will then be offered an initial 2 week trial period after which they will be expected to join the club if they are committed to training as junior athletes and are well behaved.
 We do not tolerate swearing or bullying.
-It should be noted that we are currently over-subscribed and will put athletes on a waiting list.
 It is important to note that that we encourage all juniors to compete and have a variety of formats from the informal to county and national level athletics.

 Where we train